simoninireland/epydemic/doc/cookbook/infect-specific-nodes.rst

 1. Inhibit random infections
 2. Decide on and infect the specific nodes of interest

-The first is easy: set the parameter :attr:`P_INFECTED` to 0 and no nodes will be randomly infected.
+The first is easy: set the parameter :attr:`SIR.P_INFECTED` to 0 and no nodes will be randomly infected.

 The second involves choosing nodes and then placing them into the :attr:`SIR.INFECTED`